Fernando Garcia

 Check Stokes' theorem using the function

-(where $a $ and $b $ are constants) and the circular path of radius $R $, centered at the origin in the $xy $ plane.
+(where a and b are constants) and the circular path of radius R, centered at the origin in the xy plane.

 Let's recall The Fundamental Theorem for curls, also known as Stokes' theorem:

-Given the circular path mentioned above, the left hand side's surface integral will be over the surface of the circle of radius $R $, while the line integral will be over its circumference.
+Given the circular path mentioned above, the left hand side's surface integral will be over the surface of the circle of radius R, while the line integral will be over its circumference.

-This is a constant vector pointing perpendicularly in or out (depending on the vaulues of $a $ and $b $) our of the circle's surface.
+This is a constant vector pointing perpendicularly in or out (depending on the vaulues of a and b) our of the circle's surface.

 Let's now calculate both integrals and compare the results.